tonal-discord/Reimagining-Breath/Live-Video-Magnification/README.md

 ## [Live Video Magnification](https://github.com/tschnz/Live-Video-Magnification)
-See README in main branch for more details
+See README on main branch for more details